KarchinLab/oc_vignettes/getting_started_cli.rst

        version             Show version
        feedback            Send feedback to the developers

-All of our interactions with Open-Cravat will be prefaced by ``oc``.
-For example, we can launch the Open-Cravat GUI as a webserver on our machine using
+All of our interactions with OpenCRAVAT will be prefaced by ``oc``.
+For example, we can launch the OpenCRAVAT GUI as a webserver on our machine using

 .. code:: bash